FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mrr-00.md

 ##### ethip4-ip4base
 1c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4base
 2c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4base
-4c AND 64b AND mrr AND x710 AND drv_avf AND ethip4-ip4base
 #### dpdk-vfio-pci
 ##### ethip4-ip4base
 1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND ethip4-ip4base
 2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND ethip4-ip4base
-4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND ethip4-ip4base
 ### intel-xxv710
 #### avf
 ##### ethip4-ip4base